dryan/decss/README.md

 ## Multi-screen Syncing

-To syncronize presentations across multiple devices, you will need to run an instance of [decss-sync](https://github.com/dryan/decss-sync).
-On the deck element, set the `data-sync-server` attribute to point to your sync server.
+To syncronize presentations across multiple devices, you will need to create a Deck ID at [sync.dryan.io](http://sync.dryan.io/) or run an instance of [decss-sync](https://github.com/dryan/decss-sync).
+On the deck element, set the `data-sync-server` attribute to point to the correct sync server.

+When syncing is first setup, the deck element gets a `data-in-control="true"` or `data-in-control="false"` attribute added, depending on if the viewer is logged into the sync server and owns this deck.

 ## JavaScript API